-Enlightened Princesses focuses on five themes, explaining the princesses’ activities and interlocking contributions over the course of their lifetimes.
-Firstly, “Cultures of Learning: Powerful Conversations” examines how Caroline, Augusta, and Charlotte built pivotal relationships with leading cultural and intellectual figures of their age, and the far-reaching consequences of those exchanges.
-This leads into a consideration of “The Court as a Stage,” not only in the literal sense for the performance of music, dance, and theater but also as a political and cultural arena in which the princesses had to navigate the inherently political nature of public and private life.
-“Royal Women: Mothers of the Nation” considers the princesses’ engagement with evolving contemporary philosophies about childhood, both as active contributors to the educational programs devised for their own children and in their public roles as encouragers and protectors committed to the development of wide-reaching philanthropic projects.
-Next, “To Promote and Protect: The Princesses and the Wider World” shows how the princesses supported enterprising industrialists and furnished their own homes and developed their gardens, so as to champion national manufacturers and the produce of empire.
-Finally, a concluding section on “Political Gardening” shows how Caroline, Augusta, and Charlotte explored contemporary garden philosophies and exercised their architectural ambitions for both personal and political ends, all the while reacting to a volatile commercial environment as well as a changing perception of the bonds between the dynasty, nationhood, and empire.
+Enlightened Princesses focused on five themes, explaining the princesses’ activities and interlocking contributions over the course of their lifetimes.
+Firstly, “Cultures of Learning: Powerful Conversations” examined how Caroline, Augusta, and Charlotte built pivotal relationships with leading cultural and intellectual figures of their age, and the far-reaching consequences of those exchanges.
+This lead into a consideration of “The Court as a Stage,” not only in the literal sense for the performance of music, dance, and theater but also as a political and cultural arena in which the princesses had to navigate the inherently political nature of public and private life.
+“Royal Women: Mothers of the Nation” considered the princesses’ engagement with evolving contemporary philosophies about childhood, both as active contributors to the educational programs devised for their own children and in their public roles as encouragers and protectors committed to the development of wide-reaching philanthropic projects.
+Next, “To Promote and Protect: The Princesses and the Wider World” showed how the princesses supported enterprising industrialists and furnished their own homes and developed their gardens so as to champion national manufacturers and the produce of empire.
+Finally, a concluding section on “Political Gardening” showed how Caroline, Augusta, and Charlotte explored contemporary garden philosophies and exercised their architectural ambitions for both personal and political ends, all the while reacting to a volatile commercial environment as well as a changing perception of the bonds between the dynasty, nationhood, and empire.

-Enlightened Princesses: Caroline, Augusta, Charlotte, and the Shaping of the Modern World is a collaboration between Historic Royal Palaces and the Yale Center for British Art.
-Following its showing in New Haven, the exhibition will be on view at Kensington Palace from June 22 to November 12, 2017.
-The lead curator is Joanna Marschner, Senior Curator at Historic Royal Palaces, assisted by Samantha Howard, Curatorial Assistant.
-The organizing curator at the Center is Amy Meyers, Director, who is assisted by Lisa Ford, Assistant Director of Research; Glenn Adamson, Senior Research Associate; and Tyler Griffith, Postdoctoral Research Associate.
+Enlightened Princesses: Caroline, Augusta, Charlotte, and the Shaping of the Modern World has been a collaboration between Historic Royal Palaces and the Yale Center for British Art.
+The exhibition is currently on view at Kensington Palace from June 22 to November 12, 2017.
+The lead curator was Joanna Marschner, Senior Curator at Historic Royal Palaces, assisted by Samantha Howard, Curatorial Assistant.
+The organizing curator at the Center was Amy Meyers, Director, who was assisted by Lisa Ford, Assistant Director of Research; Glenn Adamson, Senior Research Associate; and Tyler Griffith, Postdoctoral Research Associate.